fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 14
 ###  On Cuisines and Corn
 - _HAE_, 13--31 (from 1: Cuisine of Contact).
-- Keith Stavely and Kathleen Fitzgerald, _America\'s Founding Food_ (2: This Beautifull Noble Eare), 4--48.
-This is very helpful in understanding the world of food production at the time early cookbooks we're looking at were written, and part of the reason for their emergence.
-Skim to page 129 and read more carefully after that.
+- Keith Stavely and Kathleen Fitzgerald, _America's Founding Food_ (1: This Beautifull Noble Eare), 4--48.
+Read 4--22; and 45--48 more carefully; skim 22--45 on various dishes.
 - Erick Castellanos and Sarah Bergstresser, "The Mexican and Transnational Lives of Corn: Technological, Political, Edible Object", in _Edible Identities_ (ed.
 Broulotte and Di Giovine), Taylor & Francis (2016), 201--216.

 #### Noteworthy